GVLevesque/gvlevesque.github.io/_projects/2_project.md

 <p>O’Connor, Ryan.
 2015.
 The First Green Wave.
 Pollution Probe and the Origins of Environmental Activism in Ontario.
 Vancouver: University of British Columbia Press.</p>
 <p>Pauli, Benjamin J. 2019.
 Flint Fights Back.
 Environmental Justice and Democracy in the Flint Water Crisis.
 Cambridge, MA: MIT Press.</p>
 <p>Polanyi, Karl.
 2001.
 The Great Transformation.
 The Political and Economic Origins of Our Time.
 Boston: Beacon Press.</p>
-Richter, Lauren, Alissa Cordner, and Phil Brown.
+<p>Richter, Lauren, Alissa Cordner, and Phil Brown.
 2021.
 “Producing Ignorance Through Regulatory Structure: The Case of Per- and Polyfluoroalkyl Substances (PFAS).”
 Sociological Perspectives 64(4):631–56.</p>
 <p>Rosner, David, and Gerald Markowitz.
 2006.
 Deadly Dust.
 Silicosis and the On-Going Struggle to Protect Workers’ Health.
 Ann Arbord: University of Michigan Press.</p>
 <p>Sellers, Christopher.
 1997.
 Hazards of the Job.
 From Industrial Disease to Environmental Health Science.
 Chapel Hill: University of North Carolina Press.</p>
 <p>Sellers, Christopher.
 2003.
 “The Dearth of the Clinic: Lead, Air, and Agency in Twentieth-Century America.”
 Journal of the History of Medicine 58:255–91.</p>